banner-image

 Subcision for Acne Scars in Los Angeles

-Our Board-certified dermatologists Dr. Jalian and Dr. Fincher can perform subcision for acne scars at our Los Angeles office to help smooth the surface and lessen shadows caused by scar indentations.
+Our Board-certified dermatologists at our Los Angeles office, Dr. Jalian and Dr. Fincher, can perform subcision for acne scars to help smooth the surface and lessen shadows caused by scar indentations.

 What Is Subcision?

-Our dermatologists use subcision—also known as subcutaneous incisional surgery—to cut the scar tissue that is holding down the bottom of the pits that you now see on your skin.
-They use a special tri-beveled needle to pierce your skin, then carefully cuts the fibrous strands of scar tissue.
-They can also use a thin cannula (small tube) to break up scar tissue.
+Our dermatologists use subcision—also known as subcutaneous incisional surgery—to cut the scar tissue that is holding down the bottom of the scar.
+We will use a special tri-beveled needle to pierce your skin, then carefully cuts the fibrous strands of scar tissue.
+We can also use a thin cannula (small tube) to break up scar tissue.

-By carefully cutting the scar tissue, your skin is released.
-As your skin returns to a more normal position at or close to its natural surface, the acne scar fades away.
+By carefully cutting the scar tissue base – which is acting like a tether – the acne scar becomes less noticeable.
 The formation of collagen during the healing process helps keep your skin in its new position.
-With subcision for acne scars at our Los Angeles office, there is both immediate improvement and extended improvement for two to four months—and in some cases, up to a year—as collagen production and tissue remodeling continue.
+With subcision for acne scars, there is both immediate improvement and extended improvement over a period of two to four months—and in some cases, up to a year—as collagen production and tissue remodeling continue.

 What To Expect From Subcision Sessions

-Dr. Jalian or Dr. Fincher can provide local anesthesia for the subcision acne scar treatment session in Los Angeles.
-Each scar is addressed individually, which means you may have more than one puncture site.
-We take care to cut the scar tissue without damaging nearby nerves or major blood vessels, and limit the number of scars treated in one session to avoid significant swelling.
+Dr. Jalian or Dr. Fincher can provide local anesthesia for the subcision acne scar treatment session.
+Each scar is addressed individually, which means you will have more than one puncture site.
+We take care to cut the scar tissue without damaging nearby nerves or major blood vessels, and limit the number of scars treated in one session to avoid any significant swelling.

 Treating acne scars is a process that takes time.
 While you may want to hurry your treatment along to see results sooner rather than later, we recommend multiple sessions—approximately three to four weeks apart—to allow your skin to heal.
 Slow, steady progress allows you to feel more in control of the results as your skin and scars are reassessed at each appointment.